Pramodbulbule/SGERE/README.md

 # Introduction
 This project defines scripts for provisioning edge machines using ansible.
 Ansible works by connecting to target machines via SSH, installs required software and makes necessary configurations

+# IMPORTANT
+This module uses active user's private/public key pair, thus the the image cannot be pushed to the cloud.
+To solve that ansible container should have separate private/public key pair

 # Playbooks

 | Playbook | Description |